-AA flight attendants, Janet Thomas and Michele Silva are flying to Sierra Leone April 3, 2025 on a research mission to set up trips to visit the Diamond School of Arts and Culture.
+AA flight attendants, Janet Thomas and Michele Silva are flying to Sierra Leone in April, 2025 on a research mission to set up trips to visit the Diamond School of Arts and Culture.
 Let us know if you are interested by sending an email to angels@airlineamb.org.

 (Anthony) Seydu is a vocalist, songwriter, percussionist and luthier, who was born in Freetown, Sierra Leone, to a family of musicians.
 He grew up listening to the songs of his mother, mix Fullah and Mandingo, and assimilating the rhythms that his grandfather played on the drums.
 And these experiences have marked his musical identity.
 He has played with great artists including Stevie Wonder (in Spain) Alejandro Sanz, Kiko Veneno, Auserón Santiago, Miguel Bosé, Rosario Flores, Ketama, Serrat, Kepa Junkera, Youssou N’Dour and Lokua Kanza.

-This visit changed my life I want to do more to assist children in need.
-They are our future leaders and we must assist them and nurture them to get thereCan’t wait to see them again.
-The most amazing experience in my life
+This visit changed my life and I have made it my personal mission to do more to assist children in need.
+They are our future leaders.
+We must assist them, provide them proper resources, and nurture them to succeed.
+I can’t wait to see them again, and this was truly the most amazing experience of my life., Janet Thomas

 and here are some videos so you get the feel of being there!